MatteoMagnini/second-year-phd-presentation/content/_index.md

 {{% row %}}
 {{% fragment class="col" %}}
 #### Roadmap {.accent}
-- study the current literature to understand the state-of-the-art in SKI and SKE.
+- Study the current literature to understand the state-of-the-art in SKI and SKE.
-- design tools to support the implementations of new and already existing SKI and SKE methods.
+- Design tools to support the implementations of new and already existing SKI and SKE methods.
-- formalise QoS metrics for SKI and SKE methods.
+- Formalise QoS metrics for SKI and SKE methods.
 {{% /fragment %}}
 {{% /row %}}

 {{% row %}}
 {{% fragment class="col" %}}
 #### Intelligent Systems branch {.accent}
-- design and implement intelligent systems that make use of SKI and SKE methods in real-world applications.
+- Design and implement intelligent systems that make use of SKI and SKE methods for real-world applications.
 {{% /fragment %}}
 {{% /row %}}

 {{% row %}}
 {{% fragment class="col" %}}
 #### Fairness branch {.accent}
-- explore the use of SKI methods to ensure fairness in AI systems.
+- Explore the use of SKI methods to ensure fairness in AI systems.
-- design a specific language to express fairness constraints.
+- Design a specific language to express fairness constraints.
 {{% /fragment %}}
 {{% /row %}}